 Teachers of AP Capstone™ courses—AP Seminar and AP Research—are required to take part in professional development offered by select AP Summer Institutes.

-- The summer before their first year teaching either course, instructors must complete a five-day workshop.
+- The summer before their first year teaching AP Seminar or AP Research, instructors must complete a five-day workshop for that course.
 Instructors are required to attend a five-day workshop offered by select AP Summer Institutes one time prior to teaching each course—this is not an annual requirement.

 - The workshop is course-specific—instructors will complete an entire workshop for each course that they are assigned to teach.
 Instructors who need to be trained for both AP Seminar and AP Research in the same year must attend separate workshops during two different weeks.